 On February 27, 2020, the Company entered into a distribution agreement with KeyBanc Capital Markets Inc., Barclays Capital Inc., J.P.
 Morgan Securities, LLC, Capital One Securities, Inc., Robert W. Baird & Co.
-Incorporated, BMO Capital
+Incorporated, BMO Capital Markets Corp., D.A.
+Davidson & Co. and National Securities Corporation pursuant to which the Company may issue and sell, from time to time, shares of its common stock, with aggregate gross sales proceeds of up to \$100,000, through an "at-the-market" equity offering program. (the "2020 \$100 Million ATM Program").

-Markets Corp., D.A.
-Davidson & Co. and National Securities Corporation pursuant to which the Company may issue and sell, from time to time, shares of its common stock, with aggregate gross sales proceeds of up to \$100,000, through an "at-the-market" equity offering program. (the "\$100 Million ATM Program").
-All \$50,000 of common shares available under the Prior ATM Program were issued prior to establishing the \$100 Million ATM Program.
+On May 26, 2021, the Company entered into a distribution agreement with KeyBanc Capital Markets Inc., Robert W. Baird & Co.
+Incorporated, Barclays Capital Inc., Berenberg Capital Markets LLC, BMO Capital Markets Corp., Capital One Securities Inc., JMP Securities LLC, J.P.
+Morgan Securities, LLC, National Securities Corporation and Wedbush Securities Inc pursuant to which the Company may issue and sell, from time to time, shares of its common stock, with aggregate gross sales proceeds of up to \$125,000 through an "at-the-market" equity offering program (the "2021 \$125 Million ATM Program").